-Support for the Alert-Info header is OPTIONAL; however, if supported, it MUST be as specified in [6] Section 20.4.
+The Alert-Info header MUST be supported for emergency calls (see Section 8.4.2); otherwise, it MAY be supported.
+When included, it MUST be as specified in [6] Section 20.4.

 It is noted that there are security risks associated with acting on the Alert-Info header as described in [6] Section 20.4.